 Creative Commons (CC)

-Directories of organizations that allow use of audio and video materials through Creative Commons licences.
+Directories of organizations that allow use of audio, video and image materials through Creative Commons licences.

 Directory of Open Access Journals (DOAJ)